About Me

 What’s behind the name “Flow”?

-The word “Flow” holds 2 personal meanings for me.
+The word “Flow” holds 2 meanings for me.
 The first is that Flow spelled backwards is wolf and while it’s missing one F, I take a lot of pride in my family name (Wolff) and have always had the idea to name my business Flow!

 Ready to get started?